Sea of Galilee: Water use

-Israel's National Water Carrier, completed in 1964, transports water from the lake to the population centers of Israel, and in the past supplied most of the country's drinking water.
-Nowadays the lake supplies approximately 10% of Israel's drinking water needs.
+The National Water Carrier of Israel, completed in 1964, transports water from the lake to the population centers of Israel, and in the past supplied most of the country's drinking water.
+In 2016 the lake supplied approximately 10% of Israel's drinking water needs.

 In 1964, Syria attempted construction of a Headwater Diversion Plan that would have blocked the flow of water into the Sea of Galilee, sharply reducing the water flow into the lake.
 This project and Israel's attempt to block these efforts in 1965 were factors which played into regional tensions culminating in the 1967 Six-Day War.
 During the war, Israel captured the Golan Heights, which contain some of the sources of water for the Sea of Galilee.

 Up until the mid-2010s, about 400 e6m3 of water was pumped through the National Water Carrier each year.
 Under the terms of the Israel–Jordan peace treaty, Israel also supplies 50 e6m3 of water annually from the lake to Jordan.
 In recent years the Israeli government has made extensive investments in water conservation, reclamation and desalination infrastructure in the country.
 This has allowed it to significantly reduce the amount of water pumped from the lake annually in an effort to restore and improve its ecological environment, as well as respond to some of the most extreme drought conditions in hundreds of years affecting the lake's intake basin since 1998.
 Therefore, it was expected that in 2016 only about 25 e6m3 of water would be drawn from the lake for Israeli domestic consumption, a small fraction of the amount typically drawn from the lake over the previous decades.